 Top Two, Must-Do Exercises for Your Quads

-If you do nothing else to target your quads, be sure you at least rotate these moves into your routine.
-Do three sets of 10 to 12 repetitions of each exercise, two or three times a week on nonconsecutive days.
+“Using the guidelines outlined in the Physical Activity Guidelines for Americans, I suggest you perform three sets of 10-12.
+If you do nothing else to target your quads, be sure you at least rotate these beneficial moves into your routine.”
+For best results, do three sets of 10 to 12 repetitions of each exercise, two or three times a week on nonconsecutive days.

 Before you begin, consider placing a chair or bench nearby.
 You can use it to sit back on to ensure that you do not go down too low, which can injure your knees.
 Pick something that ensures your knees are at a 90 degree angle when you sit down – if you go lower than that you put a great deal of stress on your knees.